 - Development of Social Responsibility Projects in partnership with Helpo, with the Mozambican community, aiming to empower the community with regard to family planning and women’s empowerment issues.

-In 2020, Galp was once again selected by the Bloomberg Gender Equality Index, along with 324 companies, from 11 different sectors.
+In 2022, Galp was once again selected by the Bloomberg Gender Equality Index, along with 418 companies, from 45 different countries.

 Get to know our Plan for equality for 2019.